 But a free newsletter is another brilliant way to show clients that you continually go above and beyond the call of duty for them.

 So what kind of information should be in a client newsletter?

-Well, you could use it to sing the praises of your clients that have reached their fitness goals, but with their permission, of course.
+Well, you could use it to sing the praises of your clients who have reached their fitness goals, but with their permission.

-Or you could highlight important articles and other information that you think will be of interest to your clients.
+Or you could highlight important articles and other information that you think will interest your clients.